jsnguyen/cnbm/README.md

 ```
 ./cnbm > out.txt && ./p
 ```
-To animate the plot use:
+To animate the plot use the animation flag:
 ```
 ./p -a
 ```